internetarchive/wayback-diff/README.md

 The **conf** prop receives a JSON file that contains the configuration of the wayback-diff component.

-The **fetchCDXCallback** prop is a callback function used to fetch the snapshots available from the CDX server.

 The **fetchSnapshotCallback** prop is a callback function that is used to fetch the snapshots from the Wayback Machine.

 - If null is passed to either one of the fetchCallback props a default fallback method is going to be used instead.